nestauk/sdg-mapping/codebooks/codebook_sdg_11.md

 **Key terms (non-exhaustive):** housing, housing services, running water, sewage systems, public transport, rail network, mass transit, road safety, pedestrians, disabiled access, gentrification, green buildings, environmental planning, participatory planning, local government, cultural heritage, museums, world heritage, landmark, natural landscape, flood protection, earthquake resistant, air pollution, waste management, recycling centres, parks, green space, urban development, rural development, national/regional development planning, climate resilience, carbon emissions, C40 cities, local strategy, low carbon buildings, sustainable architecture, local democracy, participatory, traditional building

-### Related Goals

-There are two Sustainable Development Goals that have aspects that are closely related to Goal 1.
-These are:
+### Not to be confused with

-- 1. No Povery
+- 1. No Poverty
-	- Discusses basic social services
+	- Discusses basic social services and economic welfare
 - 9. Industry, Innovation and Infrastructure
-	- Covers industrial resource use and waste
+	- Covers industrial resource use and waste from manufacturing
 - 12. Responsible Consumption and Production
 	- Covers waste and resource use at consumer and industry level

-If a project appears to discuss these Goals (or indeed any others) without mentioning any of the key Goal 11 concepts above, label it with `No`.
-However, bear in mind that there are projects that do span more than one goal.
-If the project includes key concepts for Goal 10 as well as issues related to Goals 1, 9 or 12, then please label it with a `Yes`.
+Remember, many projects will cover more than one Goal, but to be tagged as Goal 11 they must include at least one of the Key Concepts above.
 Further information on other goals can be found [here](https://unstats.un.org/sdgs/metadata/).

-For example:
+### Examples

 | Project description                                         | Is Goal 11? |
 |-------------------------------------------------------------|-------------|